Morwenn/tight_pair/README.md

   To bypass this potential bug without losing its compressing abilities, `cruft::tight_pair` has in-class `get` functions equivalent to those that can be found thanks to ADL.

+  Note: this issue was partially mitigated in C++20 by [P0961][P0961] which ensures that the compiler will only look for a member function template, which avoid tripping on a non-template member `get()` like the one available with smart pointers.
+That solution is however incomplete, and our own mitigation still solves potential issues.

 - Unlike `std::pair`, it doesn't have `first` and `second` members nor does it provide `first_type` or `second_type` type aliases.
 The members can only be accessed through the `get` function template, and the member types can only be retrieved through `std::tuple_element`.
 It was a choice to only provide a minimal tuple-like interface.